-Kretinga museum was opened on the 12th of July in 1935.
-It was established by the pedagogue Juozas Žilvitis, who donated all his collections to the museum.
+The Kretinga museum was opened on 12 July 1935.
+It was established by the teacher Juozas Žilvitis, who donated all his collections to the museum.
 During the war the museum was closed, but in 1945 it was reopened by the engineer Ignas Jablonskis.
-From 1977 to 1991 the museum functioned in the premise of monks Franciscans and later it was moved to the palace of Count Tiškevičius.
+From 1977 to 1991 the museum was located in the Franciscan friary and later it was moved to the manor house of Count Tiškevičius.

 The main collections were built up in 1956-1975 with the help of the historian Juozas Mickevičius.
-At present in its vaults the museum has 63893 exhibits.
-They are divided into archaeological, numismatic, ethnographic, textile, historic living conditions, iconographic, document collections, printed matters, fine and applied arts and collections phaleristics and small memorial architecture.
+At present in its vaults the museum has 63,893 exhibits.
+They are divided into the following groups: archaeological, numismatic, ethnographic, textile, life in historic times, iconographic, document collections, printed matter, fine and applied arts, collections of decorations and medals, and small memorial architecture.

-The museum holds a large collection of archaeologic findings which tell us about the prehistoric times, treasures of silver coins of the XV-XIII century, the tools of farmers and handicraftsmen belonging to the XVIII-XX centuries, inventory, household, articles and furniture, the collection of Shrovetide masks.
-Especially decorative are tools for spinning, towel holders, chests and dressers, textile articles.
-Exceptionally unique items are the wedding registration book of Salantai church belonging to the XVII century, the letter written in 1761 by Duke M. J. Massalski to Kretinga Magistracy, the baptizing registration book of Kalnalis Curch belonging to the XVIII-XIX centuries, V. Mongirdas’ letters, written for his wife in 1941 in Reshoty Concentration Camp.
-The collection of printing materials contains many samples of Lithuanian press, issued during the years of press prohibition (1864-1904).
+The museum holds a large collection of archaeological finds which tell us about prehistoric times, hoards of silver coins of the 15th-18th centuries, the tools of 18th-20th century farmers and craftsmen, household articles and furniture, and a collection of Shrovetide masks.
+Especially well decorated are spinning wheels, towel holders, chests and dressers and textile articles.
+Unique items include the 17th century wedding register of Salantai church, a letter written in 1761 by Duke M. J. Massalski to the Kretinga Magistrates, the 18th-19th century baptismal register of Kalnalis Church, and letters written by V. Mongirdas to his wife in 1941 in Reshoty concentration camp.
+The collection of printed matter includes many samples of printing in the Lithuanian language published during the prohibition years 1864-1904.

-The best group of exhibits is the collection of iconography, which contains the photographs and albums of the Tiškevičiai family, the collection of post-cards belonging to the First World WAR, photographs and cards with the views of the old Kretinga.
-The most valuable collection is that of the old folk sculptures, collected from devastated shrines and the pictures of the Path of Christ’s Torture, painted on wooden boards and brought from Kretinga estate in the XVII century, the picture by Valentine de Boulogne “For Evangelists” and “Madona”, painted by an unknown painter.
+The best group of exhibits is the collection of iconography, including the photographs and albums of the Tiškevičiai family, a collection of First World War post-cards, and photographs and cards with views of old Kretinga.
+The most valuable collection includes old folk sculptures collected from devastated shrines, the pictures of the Stations of the Cross painted on wooden boards and brought from the Kretinga estate in the 17th century, the picture by Valentine de Boulogne “For Evangelists”, and “Madonna” painted by an unknown painter.

-The exhibitions of palace culture, folk art, cross-making craft, archaeology and history are held in the palace of Tiškevičius.
-The museum is famous for its Winter garden where visitors are fascinated by the uniqueness of plants from exotic countries.
-In the park the alleys of chestnuts and lime remind us of the great history of the family.
-Tourists can also find delight in walking along the paths of the park round the ponds, sitting on the Stone of Love.
-The pride of the town is the Astronomic Calendar with the Sundial (artist Rita Gorodeckienė).
+Exhibitions of manor house culture, folk art, cross-making craft, archaeology and history are held in the Tiškevičius manor house.
+The museum is famous for its Winter garden where visitors are fascinated by the unique plants from exotic countries.
+In the park the alleys of chestnut and lime trees remind us of the great history of the family.
+Tourists can also enjoy walking along the paths of the park, around the ponds, and sitting on the Stone of Love.
+The pride of the town is the Astronomic Calendar and Sundial (artist Rita Gorodeckienė).